Do you have children or grandchildren?

 #OTD On this day in 1810, Thomas Nuttal, just 24 years old, jumped in a birch bark canoe with Aaron Greely, the deputy surveyor of the territory of Michigan, and they paddled to Mackinac Island arriving two weeks later on August 12.

-Nuttal spent several days on Mackinac - He was the first true botanist to explore the flora of Michigan, and certainly of Mackinac Island.
+Nuttal spent several days on Mackinac - He was the first real botanist to explore the flora of Michigan, and indeed of Mackinac Island.
 Nuttal immediately set about collecting and writing detailed accounts of the flora he discovered.
 He documented about sixty species - about twenty were previously unknown.
-One the new Mackinac discoveries was the dwarf lake iris (Iris lucustris), which became the state wildflower of Michigan.
+One of the new Mackinac discoveries was the dwarf lake iris (Iris lucustris), which became the state wildflower of Michigan.

 Coleman had a special appreciation for orchids.
-Beginning in January 1927 one of her daughters told her that she had seen a wasp entering the flower of the small tongue orchid backwards.
-The odd behavior was something both Coleman and her daughter would see repeatedly over the next few seasons.
-The behavior was is perplexing; especially after Coleman dissected the plants and discovered that they were male.
-Coleman continued to study their behavior and she finally discovered that the wasp was fertilizing the orchid.
-The orchid uses this stealth pollination strategy Called pseudo-copulation to trick the mail wasps into thinking they are meeting with a female wasp.
-By getting the males to enter the plant, the plant is able to be pollinated.
+Beginning in January 1927, one of her daughters told her that she had seen a wasp entering the flower of the small tongue orchid backward.
+The odd behavior was something both Coleman and her daughter would repeatedly see over the next few seasons.
+The response was perplexing, especially after Coleman dissected the plants and discovered that they were male.
+Coleman continued to study their behavior, and she finally found that the wasp was fertilizing the orchid.
+The orchid uses this stealth pollination strategy Called pseudo-copulation to trick the male wasps into thinking they are meeting with a female wasp.
+By getting the males to enter the plant, the plant can be pollinated.

 "Where lies the genius of man?
 It is the ability to control nature... but for one purpose only; and that is to create beauty."